-Health Information Management undergraduate students participate in four different clinical education (CE) internships that facilitate a deeper understanding of the professional practice aspects of health information and related health-care areas.
-The overall goal of the clinical education is to provide students with practical experiences to apply their knowledge and skills that they develop as they progress through the HIM curriculum.
-Each internship experience provides the HIM student with a different focus, and the opportunity for the student to interact with HIM professionals as well as other professionals in the health care field.
+Health Informatics undergraduate students participate in 1-3 credits clinical education (CE) internship and a 1-3 credits capstone course that facilitate a deeper understanding of the professional practice aspects of health information and related health-care areas.
+The overall goal of the clinical education is to provide students with practical experiences to apply their knowledge and skills that they develop as they progress through the HI curriculum.
+Each internship experience provides the HI student with a different focus, and the opportunity for the student to interact with HIM professionals as well as other professionals in the health care field.

-The HIM department has affiliation agreements with approximately 200+ clinical sites for student internships.
+The HIM Department has affiliation agreements with approximately 125+ clinical sites for student internships.
 The following list provides a sample of these sites:

 - Adelphoi Village (behavioral health)

 - Center for Connected Medicine

 - Heritage Valley Health Center